- 1 Purpose

 If an applicant would like to proceed with a formal Appeal against a Decision made by a University Human Research ethical review process, it should be noted that Appeals will only be considered on the basis of Procedural Irregularity.
 Appeals are to be made in writing to the Manager, Research Integrity and Ethics and the Deputy Vice-Chancellor (Research and Innovation).

-All Human Research conducted by a Research Worker must be undertaken in accordance with the requirements of the most recent versions of the Australian Code for the Responsible Conduct of Research, the National Statement on Ethical Conduct in Human Research, and any supporting guidelines referred to therein.
+All Human Research conducted by a Researcher must be undertaken in accordance with the requirements of the most recent versions of the Australian Code for the Responsible Conduct of Research, the National Statement on Ethical Conduct in Human Research, and any supporting guidelines referred to therein.

 At times, approved Human Research ethics approvals may require amendment.
 This may be for reasons such as, but not limited to:

 - participant information sheets, consent forms, letters of invitation;

 - revisions to the approved protocol are to be undertaken in order to eliminate immediate risks to participants;